drchriscole/csv2ical/README.md

 csv2ical
 ========

-People love spreadsheets even for things which they are suited like meeting schedules.
+People love spreadsheets even for things which they are not suited, like meeting schedules.

 This script takes a schedule created in a spreadsheet, saved to CSV and converts into an iCal document for easy shareing and importing